 The Intel NetBurst micro-architecture used in the Pentium 4 and Intel Xeon processors performs many speculative activities in an attempt to increase effective processing speeds.
 One example of this speculative activity is branch prediction.
 The Pentium 4 and Intel Xeon processors typically predict the direction of branches and then decode and execute instructions down the predicted path in anticipation of the actual branch decision.
-When a branch misprediction occurs, the results of instructions that were decoded and executed down the mispredicted path are canceled.
+When a branch mispredicted path are canceled.
 If a performance counter was set up to count all executed instructions, the count would include instructions whose results were canceled as well as those whose results committed to architectural state.